-Standardized segments of OEE does not end with standardised breakdown reasons and common definitions for the production process.
+Standardizing segments of OEE does not end with standardized breakdown reasons and common definitions for the production process.
 Another pitfall of poor implementation is non-specific calculations of efficiencies.
-Often, sister plants will have its “own way” of computing things.
+Often, sister plants will have their “own way” of computing things.

 Here is a scenario: A business wanted to know the turnaround rate on a maintenance order.
 The decision to measure the downtime of the process as a function of time from when the maintenance started working on the job until finished.

 - Factory ‘A’: Start-time of the maintenance job begins when the maintenance team arrives at the machine, logs into the control unit, and starts the repairs.
 The order ends when the repair team logs out.

 - Factory ‘B’: Start-time begins when the production line reports the breakdown.
 The order ends when the first good product comes off the line.